cuikai2021/icb-message-agent/README.md

 What we need to be done in gRPC sender are wrap the Request body and send gRPC request to Ginkgo Server.

-Things that need special clarification
+Items that need special explanation are as follows

 - The Ginkgo Server Address
   The environment variable `DEPLOY_MODEL` is used to identify the current deployment environment.